btcpayserver/btcpayserver-doc/docs/Deployment/voltagecloud.md

 ## 1. Sign up and top up your account.

 First off, sign up and add credit to your account.
-Goto the [Voltage cloud](https://account.voltage.cloud/register) website to create an account.
+Go to the [Voltage cloud](https://account.voltage.cloud/register) website to create an account.

 ![Voltage Cloud signup](../img/voltage/voltagereg.jpg "Voltage Cloud Account")